Why Is RockSolid Polycuramine Better Than EpoxyShield? (Its Value for Money!)

 1. Shorter Application Time: RockSolid Polycuramine Coatings become Tack Free in 8-10 hours & Hard Dry in 12-16 hours.
 You can drive on it in 24 hours as compared to at least 72 hours required for EpoxyShield Epoxy Coatings.

-4. Chemical Resistance: RockSolid Polycuramine Coatings have a higher resistance to Chemicals, including salt, oil & gasoline.
+4. Better Chemical Resistance: RockSolid Polycuramine Coatings have a higher resistance to Chemicals, including salt, oil & gasoline.

-6. Dry Film Thickness: RockSolid Polycuramine Coatings Are Self Levelling, so even uneven garage floors get an even coat.
+6. Higher Dry Film Thickness: RockSolid Polycuramine Coatings Are Self Levelling, so even uneven garage floors get an even coat.
 High film thicknesses can also be built up.

 Thank you very much for reading the post.
 I do hope you found it informative and useful.